GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

 ---
 # Functions: create your own actions, conditions or expressions

-Similarly to a scene or [external events](/gdevelop5/interface), functions are written with events.
-They allow to create new conditions, new actions and new expressions that adds up to GDevelop features.
+Similarly to scenes or [external events](/gdevelop5/interface), functions are written with events.
+They allow to create new conditions, new actions and new expressions that add up to GDevelop features.
 They are a good way to organize events, avoid duplication and share features with the community.

 !!! tip

     See an example of [replacing external events by functions](/gdevelop5/events/functions/replace-external-events).
-Events can be automatically [extracted as a function](/gdevelop5/events/functions/extract-events)**.
+Events can also be automatically [extracted as a function](/gdevelop5/events/functions/extract-events).

 !!! tip